HOW TO CHOOSE A GYM

 Consider these points when choosing a gym:

-- LOCATION - If the gym is cheap but completely inconvenient to get to, you won't go.
+- LOCATION - If the gym is cheap but completely inconvenient to get to, you probably won't go.

 - EQUIPMENT - Is it equipped with everything you need?
 Is everything in good working order or are there more "Out of Order" signs than working equipment?
 Is it comfortable to use or does the treadmill sound like it is groaning and creaking under your weight?
 Are the resistance machines smooth in operation?
+Do they have the equipment you want to use?

 - CLASSES - Do they have classes?
 Do you even participate in classes?
+Are all the classes included in your membership or only select ones?

 - SHOWERS - Do they have showers?
 Are they clean and serviced on a regular basis?
 Do you prefer private shower rooms?
+Do they provide body wash and shampoo?

 - PERSONAL TRAINERS - Can you get the support you need from a qualified Personal Trainer or is that an added extra?
 Worse still, are the personal trainers harassing members for business?
 Are they completely unhelpful unless you pay?